 When it comes to my career and my craft, I owe Trey just as much, if not more, than anyone else I’ve ever worked with.
 When I needed to put more time into the project, Trey gave me a place to stay rent-free so I could focus on Pink Five full time.
 And when a group of seasoned filmmakers stand in a group trying to solve a difficult problem, there is no opiate more euphoric than having the smartest of the bunch turn directly to you and say “What do you think?” and then watching everyone jump into action after your idea has been given his approval.
 A good leader relies and trusts his followers, and because of that, they’ll continue to follow him just about anywhere.

 To this day, Pink Five has yet to be finished.
 Scrapped together with rough effects, incomplete sequences, and entire scenes missing and in need of filming, a rough demo of the final episode STILL earned a great reaction at Celebration IV.
-After that, real life reared its head and many of us went our separate ways.
+After that, real life reared its head and can i buy viagra online many of us went our separate ways.
 Years later, Trey’s announcement of a Kickstarter to fund the final push towards completion brings back an avalanche of memories and emotions from the multiple years I spent working as a soldier in that army.

 My request to you: If you’re a fan of this comic, or of any of my work, consider throwing in a few bucks towards this Kickstarter.
 Pink Five was my baby for a long time, and it would be an incredibly satisfying feeling to see the series given the conclusion it, like, totally deserves.